tomyaacov/AI-exercise2/README.md

 | Semi-Cooperative | (SavedA + possibleSavedA/2) ; (SavedA + possibleSavedA/2) (Sorting is made by first, ties breaken by second)|
 | Fully Cooperative | (SavedA + possibleSavedA/2) + (SavedB + possibleSavedB/2) |
 <br>
+Rational:<br>
+In the adversarial game, each agent tries to maximize the difference between the people he saves and the people the other agent saves.
+Therefore the hueristic tries to estimate this difference.<br>
+In semi-cooperative game, each agent tries to maximize its own score.
+The agent disregards the other agent score, except that ties are broken cooperatively.
+Therefore the hueristic estimates the people each agent can save separately and the algorithm sorts by the agent's score first, while ties are breaken by the second agent estimation<br>
+In fully cooperative game, both agents aim to maximize the sum of their scores.
+Therefore the heuristic tries to estimate the sum of scores the 2 agents can save.

 ##### <u>Example Scenario:</u>
 The following example illustrates a scenario where the optimal behavior differs for the 3 kinds of games:<br>